 3. Petroleum Jelly

 We bet it’s not the first time you’ve read the word ‘petroleum jelly.’
-Petroleum jelly is one of the most common ingredients found in lotions and skincare as a moisturizing agent.
+One of the most important skincare ingredients, petroleum jelly is found in lotions and skincare as a moisturizing agent.

 Mineral oil, sometimes referred to as petroleum jelly, is safe for human consumption when refined appropriately.
 Unfortunately, most mineral oils are frequently not defined adequately in the United States, which might result in polycyclic aromatic hydrocarbons or PAHs.
 Some PAHs and other chemical combinations have been identified as human carcinogens and proven skin irritants.
 So stay away from skincare products containing paraffin oil, white mineral oil, paraffin oil, and liquid paraffin.